-- a) make sure teacher candidate understands your class procedures, organization, management techniques and requirements. - b) model and explain effective student discipline strategies. - c) review and make suggestions for lesson plans. - d) encourage the teacher candidate to be creative and to use a variety of teaching methods and materials. - e) observe and critique the student's teaching strategies. - f) complete the Student Teacher Time Report, the Student Teacher Weekly Evaluation Report based on the Illinois Professional Teaching Standards and InTASC Standards, and the Weekly Comments and Suggestion Report (.) - g) keep the university supervisor updated on the student teacher's progress.
+- a) make sure teacher candidate understands your class procedures, organization, management techniques and requirements. - b) model and explain effective student discipline strategies. - c) review and make suggestions for lesson plans. - d) encourage the teacher candidate to be creative and to use a variety of teaching methods and materials. - e) observe and critique the student's teaching strategies. - f) complete the Student Teacher Time Report, the Student Teacher Evaluation Report based on the Illinois Professional Teaching Standards and InTASC Standards at least three times in a 15 week placement and two times in an eight week placement. - g) keep the university supervisor updated on the student teacher's progress.
 Concerns need to be referred as early as possible in order to determine how the student teacher can be assisted to succeed.